-Public consultation is planned for November to December 2025 in order to meet the programme timeframe for delivery during mid-2026.
+Public consultation is planned to start in January 2026 with estimated timeframe for construction to start in mid-2026.

 3. Relevance to equality and diversity

 All the Council's strategies/policies, services/functions affect service users, employees or the wider community - borough wide or more local.
 These will also have a greater/lesser relevance to equality and diversity.